Wright People. Wright Place. Wright County!

 2) Wright County features the infrastructure and location needed for success.
 Major highways and rail lines cross the county.
 There are recreational opportunities galore with a series of lakes for fishing and boating, wildlife refuges for hunting and watching, five communities with golf courses, trails to walk or ride, and cities with ample water, sewer and power.
 It is the Wright Place!

-Contact Brad or Colleen with your questions and ideas.
+Contact Brad with your questions and ideas.
 Wright County Economic Development is ready to help you meet the Wright People and get to the Wright Place!

 About Wright County Economic Development